yistLin/prove-it/_posts/2019-07-12-prove-that-the-rib-from-adam-signifies-the-resurrection-life-of-christ.md

 ---
 layout: post
-title: "Prove that the Rib Taken From Adam's Side Being a Bone Signifies the Resurrection Life of Christ"
+title: "Prove That the Rib Taken From Adam's Side Being a Bone Signifies the Resurrection Life of Christ"
-tags: [Adam, bone, resurrection, Christ]
+tags: [Adam, bone, resurrection, life, Christ]
 ---

 \[ TO BE UPDATED \]